Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: Case Studies

 \section{Case Studies}

 \fontdimen2\font=0.6ex To demonstrate the effectiveness of the proposed P\&O approach, we use Simscape Electrical in MATLAB/Simulink to perform a detailed electromagnetic transients (EMT) simulation based on a \textit{nonlinear} model of the three-phase two-area test system in \cref{fig:2area_system}.
 In a first case study, we investigate how one single reserve unit, after applying the P\&O strategy, can significantly improve the overall closed-loop power grid performance during nominal grid conditions, while satisfying grid-code and device-level requirements.
+For the same setup, we additionally run Monte Carlo simulations to investigate how an inaccurate grid dynamic equivalent model during changing grid conditions is affecting the effectiveness of the P\&O strategy.
 In a second case study, we consider oscillatory grid conditions caused by weakly-damped inter-area modes, and reveal how a sequential application of the P\&O strategy by multiple reserve units allows us to iteratively optimize the overall frequency and voltage response behavior of the power grid while attenuating the inter-area oscillations.